adamhughes86/CCF1/README.md

     }

 ### 3. Declaration Order
+- Declarations **must** be on their own line
-- Declarations should be alphabetised
+- Declarations *should* be alphabetised
-- Vendor prefixes must immediately follow their unprefixed version.
+- Vendor prefixes **must** immediately follow their unprefixed version.
 Vendor Prefixes should also be alphabetical order

 #### 3.1.
 Declaration Order - Preprocessors
-- Declarations in mixins and extends should be alphabetised
+- Declarations in mixins and extends *should* be alphabetised
-- Extends should be listed at the top of the declaration
+- Extends *should* be listed at the top of the declaration
-- Mixins and Functions should follow Extends
+- Mixins and Functions *should* follow Extends
-- Standard CSS properties should be last
+- Standard CSS properties *should* be last
 - Blank lines can be used to separate extends, mixins and declarations from each other

 ##### Example code block